 From January 2009, leaded fuel passbooks are no longer valid for the purchase of leaded fuel for motorsport.
 More information can be found here.

 Competitors can buy leaded racing fuel or avgas from fuel suppliers who hold, or are covered by an approval from the Australian Government.
 You cannot buy avgas for non-aviation purposes from airport fuel suppliers unless they are approved.
+The use of leaded fuels is banned in motorcycle sport as of the 1st of January 2019.

 To buy leaded racing fuel or avgas from an approved supplier, you will need to supply evidence that you are a current member of a recognised motor sport association or club.
 For Motorcycle Sport, a current Motorcycling Australia competition licence is required to be produced.
 Leaded racing fuel or avgas will only be supplied in sealed containers with capacity up to 200L, unless otherwise approved by the Australian Government.